fll-pigeons/gamechangers/docs/gyro_pid.md

 --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (copy code and paste it under Python tab)

 #### Using robot.drive()
-using Pybrick's [robot.drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function, whic starts driving at the specified speed and turn rate.
+using Pybrick's [robot.drive(drive_speed, turn_rate)](https://pybricks.github.io/ev3-micropython/robotics.html#pybricks.robotics.DriveBase.drive) function, which starts driving at the specified speed and turn rate.

 (why use motor power levels rather than drive.straight? because Pybrick's drive.straight uses its own internal PID algorithms for angle and distance that may cause subtle bugs with a user implemented PID algorithm - test the algorithm out to make sure it works OK for your purposes)